Is the BLACK WIDOW 20 TON AIR OPERATED HYDRAULIC PRESS Any Good? I assemble, review and mod it.

 Adding Caster Wheels

-My favorite caster wheels for heavy equipment that also needs to be very solid when stationary are Foot Master leveling casters.
+My favorite caster wheels for heavy equipment that also need to be very solid when stationary are Foot Master leveling casters.
 I've used these on my Southbend lathe and other shop tools for years.
 The wheels don't get flat.
-The rubber feet work great, but the extension/retraction mechanism coul use improvement.
+The rubber feet work great, but the extension/retraction mechanism could use improvement.
+It's annoying to use, hurts your fingers, making you not want to use them often.
+I haven't tried the ratcheting version, but they are supposedly better.
+In general, they are better suited for heavy equipment that rarely gets moved, not something you want to remove and put away every time you use it.

 To support the casters, another piece of angle iron will need to be added to the feet.
-The angle iron should be bolted back to back such that they make a wider platform to attach the caster wheels, and the spine is in the center.
+The angle iron should be bolted back to back such that it makes a wider platform to attach the caster wheels, and the spine is in the center.
+The added height and floor contact offset (from the end of the angle iron) decrease the stability of the already top-heavy hydraulic.

 FOOT PEDAL MANUAL PUMP